datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/debugging.md

 We assume that you already have a running $productName$ installation in the following sections.

+## A Note on TLS

+[TLS] can appear intractable if you haven't set up [certificates] correctly.
+If you're having trouble with TLS, always [check the logs] of your $productName$ Pods and look for certificate errors.

+[TLS]: ../tls
+[certificates]: ../tls#certificates-and-secrets
+[check the logs]: #review-logs

 ## Check $productName$ status

 1. First, check the $productName$ Deployment with the following: `kubectl get -n $productNamespace$ deployments`